ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 - Configure DNS with cluster host names or create /etc/hosts on boot-master and copy to all nodes
 - Configure passwordless SSH for root from boot-master to all nodes, including boot-master
 - Install Ansible on boot-master
-- (optional) Configure an non-root Ansible user for all nodes
+- (optional) Configure a non-root Ansible user for all nodes
   - The Ansible user needs passwordless sudo on all nodes including boot-master.
   - Configure passwordless SSH for the non-root Ansible user including the boot-master.
   - Configuring a non-root Ansible user is commonly required due to restrictions on who has root.
 - Configure yum repos or RHS (preferred)
-- Update to latest RHEL RPMs (7.4) Reboot all nodes to pick up kernel updates.
+- Update to latest RHEL RPMs (e.g., 7.4) Reboot all nodes to pick up kernel updates.
 - Install NTP on all nodes
   - Start and enable ntpd service
 - Set vm.max_map_count on all nodes